 Can I go to Yosemite without a reservation?

-You generally need a reservation to visit Yosemite National Park.
+During peak months, you need a reservation to visit Yosemite National Park.
 However, there are a few exceptions where you may be able to visit without a reservation, such as entering the park before 5 AM or after 4 PM, or visiting during times a reservation is not required.
 Check the NPS.gov website for more information.

 What not to miss in Yosemite National Park?